Student Handbook

 Student Success Office

 The mission of the Student Success Office is to develop well-rounded and responsible graduates by engaging our students in recreation, leadership, and social opportunities while providing support in an inclusive environment.
-New student orientation, student conduct, student organizations and events, recreation, and information regarding off-campus housing are under the supervision of the Student Success Office.
+New student orientation, student conduct, student organizations and events, recreation, dining, military and veteran services, and information regarding off-campus housing are under the direction of the Student Success Office.